Languages of India: Federal level

-Prior to Independence, in British India, English was the sole language used for administrative purposes as well as for higher education purposes.
+After Mughal rule and prior to Independence, in British India, English was the sole language used for administrative purposes as well as for higher education purposes.

 In 1946, the issue of national language was a bitterly contested subject in the proceedings of the Constituent Assembly of India, specifically what should be the language in which the Constitution of India is written and the language spoken during the proceedings of Parliament and thus deserving of the epithet "national".

+The Constitution of India does not give any language the status of national language.

 Members belonging to the northern parts of India insisted that the Constitution be drafted in Hindi with the unofficial translation in English.
 This was not agreed to by the drafting committee on the grounds that English was much better to craft the nuanced prose on constitutional subjects.
 The efforts to make Hindi the pre-eminent language were bitterly resisted by the members from those parts of India where Hindi was not spoken natively.

 Eventually, a compromise was reached not to include any mention of a national language.
 Instead, Hindi in Devanagari script was declared to be the official language of the union, but for "fifteen years from the commencement of the Constitution, the English Language shall continue to be used for all the official purposes of the Union for which it was being used immediately before such commencement."